byjg/docker-php/docs/image-fpm.md

 ## PHP "*-nginx" Images

-The NGINX images has only the NGINX server installed, and it is configured to connect to a PHP-FPM server.
+The NGINX images have only the NGINX server installed and are configured to connect to a PHP-FPM server.

 See the fpm-nginx image for more details.

 ## PHP "*-fpm-apache" Images

-The FPM-APACHE images extends "\*-fpm" and "\*-base" images and have also a full-featured LAMP Server: PHP + APACHE 2.4.x (without mysql bundled).
+The FPM-APACHE images extend the "\*-fpm" and "\*-base" images and also include a full-featured LAMP Server: PHP + APACHE 2.4.x (without MySQL bundled).

 This image exposes the ports:
 - 80